Names in Calc can contain letters, numeric characters, and the underline character. Names must start with a letter or an underline character.

 Names must not be the same as cell references.
 For example, the name A1 is invalid because A1 is a cell reference to the top left cell.

-Names must not start with the letter R followed by a number.
+Names must not start with the letters C or R followed by a number; also single characters C and R are not allowed as names.
 See the ADDRESS function for more information.

 A good way of making the references to cells and cell ranges in formulas legible is to give the ranges names.
 For example, you can name the range A1:B2 Start.
 You can then write a formula such as "=SUM(Start)".
 Even after you insert or delete rows or columns, LibreOffice still correctly assigns the ranges identified by name.
 Range names must not contain any spaces.